UIUC-iSchool-DataViz/fall2021-acg-acu/week03/index.md

     type: ipynb
     title: Matplotlib specifics
     description: This goes over some very specific aspects of matplotlib, and how to apply data transformations to patches and annotations, as well as modifying properties of the plot.
+  - filename: lecture06_examples.ipynb
+    type: ipynb
+    title: Colormaps
+    description: We load in a brain scan and try some basics of colormapping in matplotlib.
 ---

 # Transformations and Colors